atweiden/crane/README.md

 ### `.exists($container,:@path!,:$k,:$v)`

 Determines whether a key exists in the container at the specified path.
-Works similar to the p6 Hash `:exists` [subscript adverb](https://docs.raku.org/type/Hash#%3Aexists).
+Works similar to the Raku Hash `:exists` [subscript adverb](https://docs.raku.org/type/Hash#%3Aexists).
 Pass the `:v` flag to determine whether a defined value is paired to the key at the specified path.